-	This datapoint is a measure of the percentage of long-term stay residents that suffered a fall resulting in serious injury.
-Falls can arise for a variety of reasons, but excessive numbers of falls could be a sign of poor nursing care.
+This gauges the percent of long-term residents who have suffered a fall which caused serious injury.
+Falls can arise for a variety of reasons, but high rates of falls resulting in injuries could be a sign of poor nursing care.

 Minimizes Urinary Tract Infections

 In The Bay at Belmont Health and Rehabilitation Center, 3.13% of Patients had UTIs

 This is the percent of patients who have had a urinary tract infection.
 UTI's are often associated with lower quality nursing care.
 More frequent bathing can limit the number likelihood of residents sustaining infections.
 Keep in mind that this datapoint is sometimes skewed by the fact that facilities have varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

 In The Bay at Belmont Health and Rehabilitation Center, 13.64% of Patients use Anti-Psychotic Medication